Jacksonville USCIS Interview Lawyers

 helps people with their

-Here are Shorstein, Lasnetski, & Gihon, we believe in helping from the day you hire us until the day you receive your immigration benefit.
+Here at LASNETSKI GIHON LAW, we believe in helping from the day you hire us until the day you receive your immigration benefit.
 That includes representation before, during, and after your USCIS interview.
 When you retain us, we will walk you through the entire interview process, including an interview preparation meeting within the week before your interview and our attorneys will go with you to the interview.

 USCIS requires interviews on many different types of immigration cases.
 Some of the common interviews we appear on include adjustment of status applications, petitions to remove the conditions of residency, naturalization, and more.
 We've learned that USCIS interviews causes the greatest amount of stress for our clients.
 That is why we take great strides to make sure we educate our clients on the process and are there every step of the way.